-I'm missing.
-Light and tropical heat, islands and salt water, bubbles and coral ...
-I already have the nostalgia of the Maldives.
+I'm craving.
+Of light and tropical heat, of islands and salt water, of bubbles and coral...
+I am already nostalgic for the Maldives.

 Turquoise blue panorama

-It's been over a month since I came back from the Maldives ...
-Five weeks and four days have passed since I left the turquoise blue horizon of this coral archipelago at the water's edge, in the middle of the Indian Ocean.
+It's been more than a month since I came back from the Maldives...
+Five weeks and four days have passed since I left the turquoise blue horizon of this coral archipelago on the waterin the middle of the Indian Ocean.

-Time flies and I'm just starting to explore the images stored in the bottom of my hard drive ...
-I just found this little panorama that I had forgotten, made to the iPhone, with the nice app Dermandarfrom the bow of the boat, the aptly named Ocean Divine.
+Time flies and I'm just starting to explore the images stored in the back of my hard drive...
+I just found this little panorama that I had forgotten, made with my iPhone, with the nice app Dermandarfrom the bow of the boat, the aptly named Ocean Divine.

-We were in front of Dhingurah Island, one of the stops of this fantastic dive cruise that took me from Male to Ari Atoll ...
+We were in front of Dhingurah Island, one of the stopovers of this fantastic dive-cruise which took me from Malé to Ari Atoll...

 Want to leave

-The desire to go back to distant horizons strikes me again.
+The desire to go back to distant horizons nags me again.

-The shark passes, the fragile beauty of the islands, the intense blue as far as the eye can see, this magnificent boat and the company of other passionate divers ...
-All that I miss already.
+The shark passes, the fragile beauty of the islands, the intense blue as far as the eye can see, this magnificent boat and the company of other passionate divers...
+I already miss it all.